marcosmartinez7/geth-regtest/README.md

 4. Modify the `regtest-low-dif.json` genesis file: replace the example address `d025f1e3f633eb4816661c68155b6bf9cc43be16` for your address under the `alloc` config.
 This will give you some ETH when you create your chain
 5. The `regtest-low-dif-json` uses a low mining dificulty (`0x1`) in order to have fast blocks and set up your chain with the `chain-id` = `33`.
 You can change both values if you want

+Note:

+The `regtest-low-dif-json` was created using `puppeth`, only the account balance and difficulty were modified.
+Feel free to use `puppeth` to create the genesis file instead of using the provided.

 # Initialize the regtest blockchain